How to balance your pool water: 5 simple steps with the right products

 Water test result - Free Chlorine Water test result - Total chlorine

-Calcium hardness: avoid corrosive or scaling water
+4. Calcium hardness: avoid corrosive or scale-forming water

 • Target value: 200 to 300 ppm.